 Optional Redemption -2023 Bonds.
-The 2023 Bonds maturing on or after October 1, \\\\ are subject to redemption prior to the stated maturity thereof at the option of the Agency at any time and from time to time on or after \\\\\ 1, \\\, in whole or in part (if in part, the maturities or portions thereof to be redeemed to be selected by the Agency in its sole discretion), in each case at a redemption price equal to the principal amount of such 2023 Bonds or portions thereof to be redeemed plus accrued interest to the date of redemption.
+The 2023 Bonds maturing on or after October 1, are subject to redemption prior to the stated maturity thereof at the option of the Agency at any time and from time to time on or after 1, , in whole or in part (if in part, the maturities or portions thereof to be redeemed to be selected by the Agency in its sole discretion), in each case at a redemption price equal to the principal amount of such 2023 Bonds or portions thereof to be redeemed plus accrued interest to the date of redemption.
 Upon the optional redemption of the 2023 Bonds in part, the Agency shall specify the maturities of the 2023 Bonds to be redeemed.
-With respect to a partial optional redemption of 2023 Term Bonds, the sinking account payments to be modified shabe specified by the Agency.
+With respect to a partial optional redemption of 2 modified shall be specified by the Agency.
+2023 Term Bonds, the sinking accou nt payments to be

-C Priced to par call on October \\\, 20\\\.
+C Priced to par call on October , 20.